 27 GLMM Encoding

-Generalized linear mixed models (GLMM) encoding Pargent et al. (2022) follows as an extension to target encoding which is laid out in detail at Chapter 23.
+Generalized linear mixed models (GLMM) encoding Pargent et al. (2022) follows as an extension to target encoding which is laid out in detail in Chapter 23.

 A hierarchical generalized linear model is fit, using no intercept.